 No matter what shape or form, customers want these 3 things from you when you communicate a delivery issue to them.

-What is the best way to deliver this?
-Let us look at one of the recognisable names in the world today – The Walt Disney Company.
+What is the best way to deliver fantastic customer service when faced with issues?
+Let us look at one of the recognizable names in the world today – The Walt Disney Company.

-Disney knows a thing or two about customer service.
+Disney knows a fact or two about great customer service recovery.

 How did they achieve this?
-With an exceptional focus on customer service, detailed customer service recovery processes
+With an exceptional focus on customer service and detailed customer service recovery processes

-The service recovery technique Disney teaches is a simple acronym: HEARD
+The customer service recovery technique Disney teaches is a simple acronym: HEARD

-Resolve the issue quickly, or make sure that your employees are empowered to do so.
+- Resolve: Resolve the issue quickly, or ensure employees are empowered to take action.
 Don’t be afraid to ask the customer: “what can I do to make this right?”

-Get to the bottom of why the mistake occurred, without blaming anyone; focus on fixing the process so that it doesn’t happen again.
+- Diagnose: Understand why the mistake occurred, blaming no one; focus on fixing the process so it doesn’t happen again.

-How to use HEARD to communicate delivery delays and issues to your customers
+How to use Disney’s HEARD framework to communicate delivery delays and issues to your customers

 Customers are understandably disappointed and perhaps even frustrated when they get notified of a delay or issue with their delivery.
-They may have tight deadlines to meet or expectations to fulfil.
-In this case, you need to give them the opportunity to tell their complete, uninterrupted story, whether be it through email, live chat support or on the phone.
+They may have tight deadlines to meet or expectations to fulfill.
+Here, you need to give them the opportunity to tell their complete, uninterrupted story, whether be it through email, live chat support, or on the phone.

 In your post-purchase emails, you could give them the opportunity to contact you if they have any further issues during the resolution process.

 Meaningful customer experiences start with empathy.
-Demonstrate more empathy in both your email and verbal conversations with customers by employing empathy statements to put yourself in their shoes.
+Show more empathy in both your email and verbal conversations with customers by using empathy statements to put yourself in their shoes.

 - “If I were in your position, I would feel just as you do”.

-- “You are totally right, that’s a very annoying/upsetting/frustrating experience”.
+- “You are right, that’s a very annoying/upsetting/frustrating experience”.

 This should be one of your main guiding principles when communicating delivery issues to customers to show you care for them.
-Clearly outline the issue that led to the delivery issue or delay.
-Be specific and transparent about what happened, show understanding of your customer’s issue and relate to their feelings.
+Outline the issue that led to the delivery issue or delay.
+Be specific and transparent about what happened, show understanding of your customer’s issues, and relate to their feelings.

-Apologies are important, but often the words “I’m sorry” is not enough.
+Apologies are important, but often the phrase “I’m sorry” is not enough.

-Show how you are going to resolve the situation.
+Show how you will resolve the situation.
 If this is a carrier issue, give your customers easy access to follow up with the carrier or empower your customer service staff to follow up with them personally.

-It’s always better to err on the side of over-communication rather than under-communication – assure your customer that you are working to resolve the problem.
-Proactively keep them updated on every stage of the delivery process and flag them as priority follow up for your customer service staff.
+It’s always better to err on the side of over-communication rather than under-communication – assure your customer you are working to resolve the problem.
+Proactively keep them updated on every stage of the delivery process and flag them as priority follow-up for your customer service staff.

-Bonus tip: Once you’ve offered a sincere apology and started communicating how you’re going to resolve the situation, you can even offer something to make up for the delay in your emails.
+Bonus tip: Once you’ve offered a sincere apology and started communicating how you will resolve the situation, you can even offer something to make up for the delay in your emails.
 This can be a discount code for their next purchase or a complimentary gift, for example.

-Once you’ve successfully resolved the customer situation, it’s time to examine your customer service or logistics management processes to see if situations like these can be better handled or even avoided.
+Once you’ve successfully resolved the customer situation, it’s time to examine your customer service or logistics management processes to adapt to these issues.

 Consider these questions to get you started:

-- Could they have handled a customer situation better or quicker?
+- Could your customer service reps have handled a customer situation better or quicker?

-- Do your tracking emails fulfil the above criteria?
-If not, where can they be improved?
+- Do your tracking emails fulfill the above criteria?

 - Consider the visuals used, do they contribute or distract from the overall message you are trying to convey?

-Disney is one of the world recognised leaders in customer services not without reason.
+Disney is one of the world’s recognized leaders in customer service recovery not without reason.
 Use this process to assess how issues or delays are being communicated to your customers and work on improving them.